mousepawgames/anari-git/BUILDING.md

 you may use the symbolic link `tester` or `tester_debug` in the root of this repository.

-## Code::Blocks
+## IDE Support

-Anari was written and built in CodeBlocks.
-The projects (`*.cbp`) in this repository are pre-configured to build directly in the repository.
+Anari was written and built in CodeBlocks and VSCode.
+The CodeBlocks projects (`*.cbp`) in this repository are pre-configured to build using the Makefile/CMake build system.
+The configuration files in `.vscode/` are pre-configured to provide the best IDE experience, and allow building and debugging.

 ## Source Directories